Profile Summary for Software Engineer Freshers Resume

 An effective resume summary for freshers should allow you to really advertise your strengths and your future potential, even if you lack work experience.
 By using the appropriate components, you will create a summary that showcases your skills and proves your suitability for the role.
 You should include the following elements:

 Include a clear reference to your degree, major, and university.
-If your academics are noteworthy (for instance, you have some forms of honors, you achieve a high GPA), it is worthwhile to reference this to illustrate that you worth it.
+If your academics are noteworthy (for instance, you have some forms of honors, you achieve a high GPA), it is worthwhile to reference this to illustrate that you are worth it.

 Reference courses that relate to the job or industry and attend to the fact that you have some foundational knowledge in particular areas.

-• Key Skills and Technical Skills:
+Key Skills and Technical Skills

 Include hard skills and soft skills.
 For example, hard skills could be languages, data analysis, programming languages, or design applications, while soft skills could be collaboration, communication, problem solving.